crossplane/crossplane/design/design-generic-references.md

   field in Route53 could get populated by a URL of an S3 bucket or access endpoint of an RDS Instance.
-* Instead of hard-coding region for all managed resources, you may want to refer to a `ConfigMap` and let the managed resource take that information from there.
+* Instead of hard-coding region for all managed resources, you may want to refer to a `ConfigMap` or a `Secret` and let the managed resource take that information from there.
-* In Composition, you can trade values of the fields only between the children of the same composite instance, but there are cases where you'd like to use a separate composite-independent resource to store the information and serve all composites.
+* In Composition, you can use values of the fields only between the children of the same composite instance, but there are cases where you'd like to use a separate resource that is not bound to any composite instance to store the information and serve all composites.

 In order to enable such use cases, we need a generic version of the cross-resource references where you can specify all metadata required to find the referenced